Yakuza 4 Remastered Game Cover

 • “It's rare you see this but the music is underwhelming, and I feel like it plays a huge part when it comes to immersion.”

-• “The soundtrack: this game easily has the most generic and worst soundtrack out of all the other Yakuza games I played.”
+• “The soundtrack easily has the most generic and worst soundtrack out of all the other Yakuza games I've played.”

 • “Still, the lack of music in most dialogues is still an issue for me.”

-The graphics in Yakuza 4 Remastered show noticeable improvements over Yakuza 3, with enhanced visual details, smoother animations, and a more polished combat system, although they still feel somewhat dated compared to modern standards.
-While the remaster offers a sharper look and improved performance, some textures and character models remain inconsistent, leading to mixed opinions on the overall visual quality.
-Overall, the graphics are considered decent for a remaster, providing a nostalgic yet upgraded experience for fans of the series.
+The graphics in Yakuza 4 Remastered show noticeable improvements over Yakuza 3, with enhanced detail and smoother animations, although they still feel somewhat dated by modern standards.
+While the visuals are generally praised for their atmospheric qualities, particularly in rainy scenes, some textures and character models remain inconsistent.
+Overall, the remaster offers a solid graphical upgrade that enhances the experience without completely modernizing the visuals.

 • “The graphics look stunning and got a big upgrade since Yakuza 3.”